bodrick/awesome/TOPICS.md

 *   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A simple and lightweight library to add a visual way of selecting elements, just like on your Desktop.
 Zero dependencies, super small.
 Support for major frameworks.
 *   [Choices-js/Choices](https://github.com/Choices-js/Choices) - A vanilla JS customisable select box/text input plugin ⚡️
+*   [snapappointments/bootstrap-select](https://github.com/snapappointments/bootstrap-select) - :rocket: The jQuery plugin that brings select elements into the 21st century with intuitive multiselection, searching, and much more.

 ## selection